 SCC was the first RSC(I) in the SEE region, as well as the third established RSC(I) in Europe.
 SCC has successfully started its operations on 1 August, 2015. – just one and half month after the establishment.

-On 10 December, 2015 ENTSO-E TSOs signed a Multilateral Agreement on Participation in RSCIs (RSCI MLA), which required all TSOs to participate in RSCs in order to receive five core services from them.
+On 10 December 2015, ENTSO-E TSOs signed a Multilateral Agreement on Participation in RSCIs (RSCI MLA) that required all TSOs to participate in RSCs in order to receive five core services from them.
+This event caused the creation of two new RSCs during 2016: Baltic RSC and Nordic RSC (which covered regions of the same name).